permaweb/ao/dev-cli/README.md

 You will still need `docker`.
 Learn how to
 [Install Docker](https://www.docker.com/get-started/)

-Run `deno task build-cli` to compile the CLI binaries into the `dist` folder.
+Run `deno task build-binaries` to compile the CLI binaries into the `dist` folder.
-There are 3 binaries built:
+There are 4 binaries built:

 - Windows
 - Linux
+- Mac ARM
-- Mac
+- Mac x86_64

 You can run `deno task install-local` to install the binary directly from the `dist` folder, useful for local development on the CLI.